21 Best Toys for Kids With Autism

 Buy it: $25, Amazon.com

-Start with this blank castle as a canvas to create the play scenario that best resonates with your child.
+Start with this plain wooden house as a canvas to create the play scenario that best resonates with your child.
 Here, kids can engage in imaginary play and at the same time work on developing social and emotional skills that’ll serve them well outside of the playroom too.

 Reading and understanding other people’s facial expressions can be tough for those with autism, so it’s smart to get toys for autistic children that provide fun opportunities to work on this skill at home.
 Enter: This too-cute bear cub who comes with 18 interchangeable pieces, including different facial expressions, like surprised and sad.
 It’s also an awesome toy for building hand-eye coordination and dexterity.
 It all comes in a lidded wooden storage box for on-the-go play.